 Try doing a Google search for hairdressers followed by the name of your suburb and see how this works and what businesses appear in the listings in your area.

-How can I optimise my listing?
+How can I optimize my listing?

 If you are interested in reaching your local community and marketing your services/products to them in the best possible way, you should definitely list your company on GLBC.